ONCA Compliance

 Understanding the Situation

-The Sarnia Golf and Curling Club currently operates with share capital.
+Up until now, the Sarnia Golf and Curling Club was operating with share capital.
 Under the new ONCA regulations, this structure does not allow for automatic transition.
-To ensure our continued operation, we must actively seek "continuance" under an alternative Ontario statute by the deadline of October 19, 2026.
+To ensure our continued operation, we are seeking "continuance" under an alternative Ontario statute by the deadline of October 19, 2026.
 Failure to comply could result in the dissolution of the club.

 The process of dissolving A-certificates in a social club necessitates a significant shift in how assets are distributed upon wind-up.
 Unlike traditional share structures where proceeds are returned to shareholders, ONCA mandates that any remaining assets, after settling liabilities, be donated to a registered charity.
 This charity would be selected by the club's members at the time of dissolution, ensuring that the club's legacy contributes to community benefit rather than individual shareholder gain, thereby aligning with the Act's not-for-profit principles.